-Although, historically, a number of national insurers that are much larger than we are have chosen not to compete in a material way in the Massachusetts private passenger automobile market, since 2008, several new companies have entered the market.
+Although, historically, a number of national insurers that are much larger than we have chosen not to compete in a material way in the Massachusetts private passenger automobile market, since 2008, several new companies have entered the market.
 These companies include some that would be able to sustain significant losses in order to acquire market share, as well as others which use distribution methods that compete with the independent agent channel.
 There can be no assurance that we will be able to compete effectively against these companies in the future.

-Our principal competitors within the Massachusetts private passenger automobile insurance market are MAPFRE SA, Government Employees Insurance Company, Arbella Mutual Insurance Company and Liberty Mutual Insurance Company, which held 20.9%, 16.2%, 7.8% and 7.7% market shares based on premiums, respectively, in 2022 according to CAR.
+We are the third largest writer of private passenger automobile insurance in Massachusetts with a market share of 8.7% in 2023.
+Our principal competitors within the Massachusetts private passenger automobile insurance market are MAPFRE SA, Government Employees Insurance Company, Arbella Mutual Insurance Company, and Plymouth Rock Assurance Corporation, which held 20.0%, 15.1%, 7.6% and 7.2% market shares based on premiums, respectively, in 2023 according to CAR.

-We are the second largest writer of commercial automobile insurance in Massachusetts with a market share of 12.6% in 2022.
-Other principal competitors in the Massachusetts commercial automobile insurance market are MAPFRE SA, Arbella Mutual Insurance Company and Progressive Casualty Insurance Company, which held 13.8 %, 10.6% and 8.8% market shares based on premium, respectively, according to CAR.
+We are the second largest writer of commercial automobile insurance in Massachusetts with a market share of 12.7% in 2023.
+Our principal competitors in the Massachusetts commercial automobile insurance market are MAPFRE SA, Arbella Mutual Insurance Company and Progressive Casualty Insurance Company, which held 13.8 %, 10.5% and 9.0% market shares based on premium, respectively, according to CAR.
 This includes our share of residual market business as one of four servicing carriers in CAR's Commercial Automobile Program.

-We are the third largest writer of homeowners insurance business in Massachusetts, with a market share of 6.5% in 2021.
-Our principal competitors within the Massachusetts homeowners insurance market are MAPFRE SA, Liberty Mutual and The Andover Companies, which held 12.2%, 9.2% and 6.2% market shares respectively in 2021 (according to S&P Global Market Intelligence).
+We are the fourth largest writer of homeowners insurance business in Massachusetts, with a market share of 6.2% in 2022.
+Our principal competitors within the Massachusetts homeowners insurance market are MAPFRE SA, Liberty Mutual and The Andover Companies, which held 12.2%, 9.4% and 6.3% market shares, respectively, in 2022 (according to S&P Global Market Intelligence).